cmulay/Notes-App/README.md

 # Nota - The Note Taking App [Beta-1]

-Nota is a simple and clean note taking app which gives you materially designed minimal experience which helps you to stay focused.
+Nota is a simple and clean note taking app which gives you materially designed minimal note taking experience which helps you to stay focused.

 ---
 ## Features